 I owe all of this to my mom.
 It was she who taught me how to dig and eat clams.
 So imagine my surprise when it finally dawned on me, sometime in my teenage years, that mom really doesn’t care for clams all that much.

-Don’t get me wrong: She led our clamming expeditions on Block Island, her version of clams casino is one of my favorites, and no clam chowder can ever compare to hers.
+Don’t get me wrong: She led our clamming expeditions on Block Island, her version of stuffed clams is one of my favorites, and no one else’s New England clam chowder can ever compare to hers.
+I only learned it was a Maine clam chowder later in life.
+More on that in a bit.

 Every Friday during those summers it was up to mom and my Uncle David to gather steamer clams for dinner and quahogs for chowder.
 I asked her to tell me about it a few years ago, and this is her story: